RedefiningWomeninTech/av-docs/setups/readme.md

 Choose the best fit for your usecase.
 What kind of event do you have?

 Streaming or recording?

+This is probably the first question you need to answer to determine thebest set up for you.

-I want to [Stream](streaming)
+I want to [Stream](streaming) | I want to [Record](recording)

-Single person or a group?

 The documents here will help guide to the set you need to get started.